Beyond Compatibility: What Truly Sustains Love and Psychological Well-Being

 A Note on Consciousness, Projection, and Self-Understanding

-As therapists, we work not only with thoughts but with felt experiences.
+As therapists, we operate not only with thoughts but with felt experiences.

 This includes helping clients recognize: